Dr. Kevin Kemball, Director of Business Development for the NAIT Centre for Boreal Research

 Catherine Brown, Boreal Science Educator

-Catherine is BRI’s Boreal Science Educator, part of the Research Extension and Education team.
+Catherine is the Centre for Boreal Research's Boreal Science Educator, part of the Research Extension and Education team.
 She received her MSc in Geography and Environmental Management from the University of Waterloo.
 For her MSc project she led the construction of a reclaimed wetland, and evaluated the hydrological and greenhouse gas processes of the site.
-Catherine specializes in environmental education and restoration, now acting as a liaison between the BRI and the public.
+Catherine specializes in environmental education and restoration, now acting as a liaison between the centre and the public.
 Her primary responsibilities are creating and delivering educational material, and spreading enthusiasm for science.

 Dr. Chibuike Chigbo, Research Associate

 Chibuike is a reclamation research associate in the forest reclamation research program.
 He has over nine years of experience in phytoremediation and passive treatment technologies, with focus on soil and water themes, complimenting a larger-standing interest in green remediation.
 He received his PhD in Environmental Science from the University of Birmingham, UK in 2013, specializing in contaminated soil remediation, and was awarded a TWAS research grant in 2015.
-Chibuike supports applied research projects at BRI, including exploring avenues for collaboration with industry.
+Chibuike supports applied research projects at the Centre for Boreal Research, including exploring avenues for collaboration with industry.
 He is a Professional Biologist with the Alberta Society of Professional Biologists (ASPB).

 John Marcelo, Administrative Specialist Research